fargs/fargs.ca/README.md

 # ORVOSI

 ## Overview
-Web application built using ASP.NET 5
+Web application built using ASP.NET 5.
+The system consists of a server web api.